tairasu/TurtleSilicon/README.md

 > [!CAUTION]
-> **Currently not recommended for hardcore mode.** This method is unstable and the client can crash at any moment.
-The patches are in early development.
+> **Currently not recommended for hardcore mode.** Freezes have been fixed but use with caution.

 # TurtleSilicon <img src="Icon.png" alt="TurtleSilicon Logo" width="50" height="50" align="center">